 Having ensured that everything on your site is working (website maintenance), and making sure that visitors have the most up-to-date and relevant content to digest (content management) when they visit your site, you might then turn your attention to user experience.

 Can your visitors find what they are looking for quickly and easily?
 Are too many unnecessary popups getting in their way?
-Do your contact forms have difficult to read captcha images?
+Do your contact forms have difficult-to-read captcha images?
 How does your site look on your mobile phone?

-Google considers this to be an important ranking factor for websites, and so it is worth spending time on.
+Google considers this to be an important ranking factor for websites, so it is worth spending time on.

 So, website updates can encompass everything from small tweaks, to regular spelling and grammar audits, content refreshing, contact form improvement, fixing search engine optimisation (SEO) errors, and updating WordPress core, themes and plugins.

 Let’s take a look under the bonnet of website updates for everything you need to know.